-With toddler twins and and older child demanding my time and attention, I have quickly learned that in order to maintain my facade as the group leader, I have to be prepped, organized and pretty much three steps ahead.
+With four children, I have quickly learned that in order to maintain my facade as the group leader, I have to be prepped, organized and pretty much three steps ahead.

 I am no expert at implementing a nap schedule, choosing appropriate foods for progressing babies and organizing a successful day with minimal temper tantrums and tears.
 However, in good ole’ Groundhog Day fashion, I learn from each day and go forward with new ammo.